 Visually, the Nest E is outstanding.
 I like how it blends with its surroundings.
 It looks even better and smarter if mounted on a white wall.
 The E measures 3.19 inches in diameter and is a bit smaller compared to its brother, Nest Thermostat 3rd Gen.

 The main difference between the Nest 3 and third-generation model is the display resolution.
 While the E has a 320-by-320 resolution and uses frosted glass, the Nest Thermostat 3rd Gen is equipped with a 480-by-480 resolution.

 The next topic we have to write about is the features of both thermostats.
-Apart from the design, Nest has made a few changes in the E model.
-In order to find it out, we’ve created a detailed chart that lists all the essential features of these thermostats.
+Apart from the design, Nest has made a few changes to the E model.
+In order to find out the details, we’ve created a chart that lists all the essential features of these thermostats.

-While both thermostats share the majority of the features, there are a few key points where the Nest E falls short.
+While both thermostats share a majority of the features, there are a few key points where the Nest E falls short.